DEPUY ASR HIP IMPLANTS

 NOTE: If you already registered via this website before receiving the further notice to group members in July 2016, you do not need to register again.

-On 21 June 2018 the Administrators will appear before Justice Wigney in the Federal Court in Sydney for a Case Management Conference.
-The purpose of this hearing is to:
+On 21 June 2018, the Administrators appeared before Justice Wigney in the Federal Court in Sydney in order to:

-- Provide an update about the progress of the Settlement Administration, in particular the updated actuarial advice on the expected pro rata compensation recovery rate;
+- Provide an update about the progress of the Settlement Administration;

 UPDATE - 20 November 2017